vanzasetia/stopwatch-js/README.md

   <img alt="Netlify" src="https://img.shields.io/netlify/6641f5ac-2285-46ee-b859-659df2ef7610?style=for-the-badge">
 </p>

-## Disclaimer
+## About this page

-This project is not finished yet, but feel free to take a look at this project and give me feedback.
-I also find out that on **Mi Browser**, the light theme is looking bad.
+This is my first JavaScript project that I created by myself.
+Feel free to take a look and give me any feedback!

 ## Feedback and Live Review